marevab/ANN/README.md

 # Multilayer Neural Network - Python implementation from scratch

 ### Synopsis ###
-This project aims to implement an Artifical Neural Network with multiple layers from scratch with Python langugage.
+This project aims to implement an Artifical Neural Network with multiple layers from scratch with Python language.
 Here are the main characteristics of the implemented neural network:

 * Multiple hidden layers of different sizes
 * Feedforward phase following by a backpropagation from the output layer to the input layer
 * Sequential learning (weights are updated after each iteration)
 * Personnalization of the activation function for the hidden layers and the output layer (by default tansig and logsig respectively)

+The goal is not to obtain the lowest error rate as possible, rather to build a functional neural network.

+### Results with MNIST dataset ###

+The implemented neural network has been tested with the MNIST dataset (handwritten digits).
+The goal is to recognize digits form 0 to 9.
+After a training phase of 40 epochs, it gives an accuracy of 92% on the test set.
+The following graph shows the evolution of the accuracy through the epochs: it increases since the network is learning during this training phase.

 ### Project content ###